kylelepine/CSC450-Project-4/README.md

 ### Prerequisites

-This software runs on pyhton.
+This software runs on python.
 Make sure you have pyhton installed on your machine.

 ### Installation